 Her special area of interest is Multisite, a topic on which she’s authored two eBooks.

 Mika is a regular speaker at WordCamps.
-Last week she presented in Portland, where she combined her love of WordPress support with her obvious love of role-playing games in “Rolling Your WordPress Support Character”.
+Of particular note is her presentation in Portland, where she combined her love of WordPress support with her obvious love of role-playing games in “Rolling Your WordPress Support Character”.
 You can see her slides here.

 Suzette works at web hosting specialists Media Temple, where she educates and advocates for WordPress.
 The line between her work time and free time is blurry however, as she attends an astonishing number of WordPress meet-ups and WordCamps.